v1kko/daetools/trunk/daetools-package/daetools/docs/pyDAE_user_guide.rst

 .. code-block:: python

     # The schedule:
-    #  1. Run the simulation for 100s using the function daeSimulation.IntegrateForTimeInterval()
-    #     and report the data using the function daeSimulation.ReportData().
-    #  2. Re-assign the value of Qin to 2000W.
+    #  1. Re-assign the value of Qin to 500W.
 After re-assigning DOFs or re-setting initial conditions
     #     the function daeSimulation.Reinitialize() has to be called to reinitialise the DAE system.
+    #     Run the simulation for 100s using the function daeSimulation.IntegrateForTimeInterval()
+    #     and report the data using the function daeSimulation.ReportData().
+    #  2. Re-assign the value of Qin to 750W and re-initialise the system.
     #     Use the function daeSimulation.IntegrateUntilTime() to run until the time reaches 200s
     #     and report the data.
+    #  3. Re-assign the variable Qin to 1000W and re-initialise the system.
+    #     Use the function daeSimulation.IntegrateForOneStep() to integrate in OneStep mode for 100s
+    #     and report the data at every time step.
-    #  3. Re-assign the variable Qin to a new value 1500W, re-initialise the temperature again to 300K
+    #  4. Re-assign the variable Qin to 1500W, re-set T to 300K and re-initialise the system.
-    #     re-initialise the system, run the simulation until the TimeHorizon is reached using the function
+    #     Run the simulation until the TimeHorizon is reached using the function
     #     daeSimulation.Integrate() and report the data.
     def Run(self):
-        # 1. Integrate for 100s
+        # 1. Set Qin=500W and integrate for 100s
+        self.m.Qin.ReAssignValue(500 * W)
+        self.Reinitialize()
+        self.ReportData(self.CurrentTime)
         self.Log.Message("OP: Integrating for 100 seconds ... ", 0)
         time = self.IntegrateForTimeInterval(100, eDoNotStopAtDiscontinuity)
         self.ReportData(self.CurrentTime)
-        self.Log.SetProgress(int(100.0 * self.CurrentTime/self.TimeHorizon));
+        self.Log.SetProgress(int(100.0 * self.CurrentTime/self.TimeHorizon))

-        # 2. Set Qin=2000W and integrate until t=200s
+        # 2. Set Qin=750W and integrate until time = 200s
         self.m.Qin.ReAssignValue(750 * W)
         self.Reinitialize()
         self.ReportData(self.CurrentTime)
         self.Log.Message("OP: Integrating until time = 200 seconds ... ", 0)
         time = self.IntegrateUntilTime(200, eDoNotStopAtDiscontinuity)
         self.ReportData(self.CurrentTime)
-        self.Log.SetProgress(int(100.0 * self.CurrentTime/self.TimeHorizon));
+        self.Log.SetProgress(int(100.0 * self.CurrentTime/self.TimeHorizon))

-        # 3. Set Qin=1.5E6 and integrate until the specified TimeHorizon
+        # 3. Set Qin=1000W and integrate in OneStep mode for 100 seconds.
         self.m.Qin.ReAssignValue(1000 * W)
+        self.Reinitialize()
+        t_end = time + 100.0
+        self.Log.Message("OP: Integrating in one step mode:", 0) while time < t_end:
+            msg = "    Integrated from %.10f to " % time
+            time = self.IntegrateForOneStep(eDoNotStopAtDiscontinuity)
+            self.ReportData(self.CurrentTime)
+            msg += "%.10f ... " % time
+            self.Log.Message(msg, 0)

+        # 4. Set Qin=1500W and integrate until the specified TimeHorizon is reached
+        self.m.Qin.ReAssignValue(1500 * W)
         self.m.T.ReSetInitialCondition(300 * K)
         self.Reinitialize()
         self.ReportData(self.CurrentTime)